If there is an emergency in the park, please dial 9-1-1.

 - Obey all signs and avoid the edges of the upper fort walls.

-Alcohol is not permitted within the historic dike system.
+- Alcohol is not permitted within the area.
 Open containers of alcohol are prohibited within the passenger compartments of motor vehicles.

 Many parts of the fort are fragile.
 Please help us preserve Fort Pulaski.